aangelopoulos/conformal_classification/README.md

 N: 48000 | Time: 2.318 (2.401) | Loss: 0.7886 (0.8778) | Cvg@1: 0.773 (0.783) | Cvg@5: 0.945 (0.940) | Cvg@RAPS: 0.914 (0.902) | Size@RAPS: 4.242 (4.012)
 Complete!
 ```
 The values in parentheses are running averages.
 The preceding values are only for the most recent batch.
+The timing values will be different on your system, but the rest of the numbers should be exactly the same.

 The expected outputs of the experiments are stored in `experiments/outputs`, and they are exactly identical to the results reported in our paper.